Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

 What is Joint Compound?

-A joint compound is a construction material that is used for finishing interior drywall joints and corners.
+Also known as mud, gypsum board compound, or simply joint cement, a joint compound is a construction material used to finish interior drywall joints and corners.

 The base material is combined with water to form a paste.
 The paste is then applied to the drywall joint with a putty knife or trowel and allowed to dry.